-The General Studies Department has organized a guest lecture for students of level 200, undertaking a course titled 'Leadership Skills'.
+The Department of Physiotherapy has organized a guest lecture for students of level 200, undertaking a course titled ‘Leadership Skills’.
 The lecture was organized to expose students to the importance of leadership in hospitals and the different structures available in public and private hospitals.

 The course facilitator Dr Ajayi-Olumide Abraham, while delivering his welcome address said leadership today, is one of the most high in-demand skills and students need to nurture it in the early days of their careers.
 He said leadership has so many complexities and its necessity informed his choice of an experienced guest to handle the topic.